tinkerb/modulha.us/index.md

 ## Why?

-Modulhaus was concieved by [@substack](https://twitter.com/substack) and [@johnnyscript](https://twitter.com/johnnyscript) as a means for independent, open source hackers to support their practice.
+Modulhaus was conceived by [@substack](https://twitter.com/substack) and [@johnnyscript](https://twitter.com/johnnyscript) as a means for independent, open source hackers to support their practice.
 And to what end?
 The end of contracting, recruitment, HR, and other annoying and wasteful practices!

 We believe the benefit will be mutual for coders and clients.

 ## Input